QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

 - each thread is very much like a separate process, except that they share the same address space and thus can access the same data.
 - Each thread has its own private set of registers it uses for computation
 - The context switch between threads is quite similar to the context switch between processes, as the register state of T1 must be saved and the register state of T2 restored before running T2
-- With processes, we saved state to a process control block (PCB)- now, we’ll need one or more thread control blocks (TCBs) to store the state of each thread of a process.
+- With processes, we saved state to a process control block (PCB)
+- now, we’ll need one or more thread control blocks (TCBs) to store the state of each thread of a process.
 - in the context switch of threads: the address space remains the same (i.e., there is no need to switch which page table we are using).
 - one stack per thread
 - race condition: the results depend on the timing execution of the code.